MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/conditional-access-app-control-how-to-overview.md

 ## Related content

-For more information, see [Protect apps with Microsoft Defender for Cloud Apps conditional access app control](proxy-intro-aad.md).
+For more information, see [Protect apps with Microsoft Defender for Cloud Apps Conditional Access app control](proxy-intro-aad.md).